 Cute Witch: Irene, who gives Link rides around Hyrule.

-Disconnected Side Area: Lorule is made up of these.
+Disconnected Side Area: Despite being of the same general configuration otherwise, Lorule is crisscrossed by enormous chasms, resulting in these.
 Only two dungeons out of seven share a section of the world map with each other, with those two being located in the section containing Lorule's counterparts to Hyrule Castle, Link's house, and Kakariko Village.
 The only way to access the different sections before inspecting the weather vanes there is to take a portal from Hyrule.

 Double Meaning Title/Pun-Based Title: In keeping with the tradition set by A Link to the Past, the first Zelda game with a pun (in the West at least).
 A Link Between Worlds, referring to Link traveling back and forth between the two dimensions, and the connection between them (which itself could be the various portals, Link again, the various Alternate Self characters, or the parallel Triforces, which let the Loruleans first know about Hyrule and which serve as the primary driving force of the conflict).

-Easter Egg: Having one of the elemental Rods equipped when playing the Octoball Derby makes Link use it instead of the stick you normally get.
+Having one of the elemental Rods equipped in the X slot when playing the Octoball Derby makes Link use it instead of the stick you normally get.

-Eleventh Hour Superpower: The Light Arrows.
-Unlike the others games, you can only use it against Yuga while merged in a wall.
+Eleventh Hour Superpower: The Bow of Light.
+Unlike the other games, you can only use it against Yuga while merged in a wall.

-Escort Mission: In the Thieves Hideout, you have to escort a girl to the exit and protect her from the enemies who wants to put her back in her cell.
+Escort Mission: In the Thieves Hideout, you have to escort a girl to the exit and protect her from the enemies who want to put her back in her cell.
 Unlike ALTTP, the girl is NOT the boss in disguise.
-Same for the Big Bomb, which you have to protect from enemies while you travel to the location you want to use it in.
+Same for the Bomb Flower, which you have to protect from enemies while you travel to the location you want to use it in.

 Expy: From the bird's eye view the game has, Ravio bears a striking resemblance to Nabbit.
 Humorously, in the October 1st Nintendo Direct, Iwata devoted a minute to dispelling any possible Epileptic Trees.

 Ravio being Link's Lorulean counterpart was hinted at long before his reveal.
-He hoards money, possesses a vast equipment stash that would be found in a Zelda game, walks right into other people's homes and re-arranges things around, is more than aware that if you "die" you don't actually die, wears a bunny hood, and even has a winged companion.
+He hoards money, possesses a vast equipment stash that would be found in a Zelda game, walks right into other people's homes and re-arranges things around, is more than aware that if you "die" you don't actually die, wears a bunny hood (one shouldn't forget Link morphed into a bunny in A Link to the Past if he traveled to the Dark World without protection), and has a winged companion.
 But the ultimate icing on the cake?
 The pots that were in your house at the start of the game?
 They're gone.

-Similarly, inside the abandoned house in Lorule (the Hyrule counterpart being Link's house), you can find what is apparently Ravio's diary.
-Said diary highlights Ravio's, Hilda's and Yuga's goals without giving any names.
+Similarly, inside the abandoned house in Lorule (the Hyrule counterpart being Link's house), in Hero mode you can find what is apparently Ravio's diary.
+Said diary highlights Ravio's, Hilda's, and Yuga's goals without giving any names.
 Yes, this building is Ravio's house.

 Good Morning, Crono: The game starts off with Link being woken up from a nightmare by the blacksmith's son, Gulley.